nhsconnect/prm-practice-migration/guide/07-post-go-live.md

 The approach to this can differ depending on preferences.

-* Some practices choose to copy and paste data from the old system to the new
+* Some practices choose to copy and paste data from the old solution to the new
 * Some practices choose to retype the notes from printouts they have created during the cutover